 We are open on Thursdays & Fridays only, from the first week of April to the last week of September, 10.00am to 4.00pm, closed for lunch 12.30-1.00pm.

 Inside the mill

 Take a look inside the newly renovated Hessle Mill, see our displays on when the mill and quarry were in use.
 Please note, due to the size of the mill, a limited number of people can enter at a time.
-Please be prepared to queue, and face coverings must be worn inside.
+Please be prepared to queue.

 The Chalk Walk